cloudmesh-community/book/chapters/prg/python/fingerprint/fingerprint.md

     plt.show()
 ```

 The image ids are long hash strings.
-In ordere to minimize the amount of
+In order to minimize the amount of
 space on the figure the labels occupy, we provide a helper function to
 create a short label that still uniquely identifies each probe image in
 the selected sample